ubinfie/ubinfie.github.io/contributing.md

 We will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.

-If you have any questions, you can reach us using in #mmicro-blogsite.
+If you have any questions, you can reach us using GitHub issues, or another manner.

 # How can I contribute?